How to Make Ricotta Gnocchi

-Ricotta gnocchi are soft pillows of pasta, which will melt in your mouth.
-Much faster to make than traditional gnocchi you might surprise yourself with just how good you are at creating these little morsels of joy.
-There is no compromise when it comes to flavour and they can be served with any of your favourite sauces.
+Making gnocchi is easier than you might think.
+Much faster to make than traditional gnocchi, as you might surprise yourself with just how good you are at creating these little morsels of joy.
+There is no compromise when it comes to flavour, and you can serve it with any of your favourite sauces.
 I’ve chosen to smother my ricotta gnocchi in tomato and basil sauce – the perfect partner for these cheesy delights.

-500g/17.63oz ricotta (dry variety or strain overnight in the fridge to release excess liquid)
+- 500 grams Ricotta 17.63oz.
+Dry variety or strain overnight in the fridge to release excess liquid

 - Ricotta gnocchi are fast to make, so first up, add your ricotta to a bowl and start working it with a fork.